 OVERVIEW: The Eustace-Kwan Family Foundation is the philanthropic vehicle of former Google senior vice president Alan Eustace and his wife, Kathy Kwan.
-The foundation makes almost all of its grants in the Bay Area, focusing in on the mid-Peninsula area and on educational issues and social support.
+The foundation prioritizes the Bay Area, focusing on the mid-Peninsula area, as well as on educational issues and social support.

 FUNDING AREAS: Educational equity, job skills, leadership and professional development

 IP TAKE: The foundation engages in multi-year partnerships with a handful of organizations.

 PROFILE: Established in 2005, the Eustace-Kwan Family Foundation is the foundation of former Google senior vice president Alan Eustace and his wife, Kathy Kwan, who worked at Kaiser Permanente for more than a decade.
 Kathy serves as president of the foundation, which has a minimal web presence.
 The Philanthropic Ventures Foundation initially helped the couple establish partnerships with several local nonprofits.
 The couple also established the Eustace-Kwan Family Foundation Scholarship via the Silicon Valley Community Foundation.
 Grantmaking areas of interest include educational equity, job skills, and leadership and professional development.